Saturday, 19 August 2023

 3. The Third Invasion (1780 - 1781)

 The third campaign of Timur Shah was primarily aimed at Bahawalpur.
 He reached Multan in late 1781.
-Nawab Muhammad Bahawal Khan who was tributary to Ahmad Shah had stopped paying tribute to Timur.
+Nawab Muhammad Bahawal Khan, who wasa tributary to Ahmad Shah, had stopped paying tribute to Timur.
 On the approach of the Afghan army, the Nawab retired to a fort deep in the desert, along with his family, treasure, and army.
 Bahawalpur city was plundered by the Afghans.
 However, the Nawab could not withstand the determination of Timur to subdue him and sued for peace and agreed to pay the tribute, including the arrears.
-At the conclusion of this campaign, Timur returned to Peshawar on his way to Kabul.
+After this campaign, Timur returned to Peshawar on his way to Kabul.

 Noor Mahal, Bahawalpur.
 (Photo: Wikipedia)